CyberFlameGO/svnpython/Doc/library/msvcrt.rst

 .. function:: heapmin()

    Force the :cfunc:`malloc` heap to clean itself up and return unused blocks to the operating system.
+This only works on Windows NT.
 On failure, this raises :exc:`IOError`.